-The slates shall contain two sections: one for candidates for the office of standing auditor and the other for candidates for the office of alternate auditor.
+The slates shall contain two sections: one for candidates for the office of Standing Auditor and the other for candidates for the office of Alternate Auditor.
 At least the first candidates for each section must be registered with the Register of Auditors and have worked as an auditor for no less than three years.

-Two standing auditors and one alternate auditor will be drawn from the slate that obtained the largest number of votes, based on the consecutive order in which they are includes in the sections of the slate.
-The remaining standing auditor and remaining alternate auditor are appointed in accordance with the applicable regulations and with the terms set forth under Article 11-bis.3(b) of the Articles of Association, applicable separately to each of the sections in which the other slates are divided.
+Two standing auditors and one alternate auditor will be drawn from the slate that obtained the largest number of votes, based on the consecutive order in which they are included in the sections of the slate.
+The remaining Standing Auditor and the remaining Alternate Auditor are appointed in accordance with the applicable regulations and with the terms set forth for the appointment of directors taken from non-majority slates under Article 11-bis.3(b) of the Articles of Association, applicable separately to each of the sections in which the other slates are divided (see paragraph 3.3, Section II).

-For the appointment of members of the board of auditors who, for any reason, are not elected from slates, the Shareholders' Meeting shall pass resolution with the majorities required by law, without following the procedure above: however, it shall proceed in such a manner as to ensure that the composition of the Board of Statutory Auditors is compliant with the applicable legislation, regulations and administrative provisions, while respecting the principle of minority representation and the laws on gender balances.
+For the appointment of Statutory Auditors who for any reason are not elected based on slates, the Shareholders' Meeting shall resolve according to the legal majorities and without observing the procedure indicated above, but in any case in a way that ensures that the composition of the Board of Statutory Auditors is compliant with the applicable legislation, regulations and administrative provisions, while respecting the principle of minority representation and the applicable laws on balance between genders.

-The standing auditor appointed pursuant to Article 11-bis.3(b) of the Articles of Association shall assume the chairmanship of the Board of Statutory Auditors.
-In the event of replacement of the Chair, this office shall be assumed by the alternate auditor who was also appointed in accordance with Article 11-bis.3(b) of the Articles of Association.
+The Standing Auditor appointed pursuant to Article 11-bis.3, b) of the Articles of Association shall assume the chairmanship of the Board of Statutory Auditors.
+In the event of the Chair replacement, this office shall be assumed by the Alternate Auditor who has also been appointed pursuant to Article 11-bis.3, b) of the Articles of Association.